TriplyDB/Documentation/docs/ratt/index.md

 ### Record-wide transformations

 So far this section has described value-level transformations.
-This subsection decribes transformations that are applies that the RATT Record level.
+This subsection decribes transformations that are applied to the RATT Record level.
 These transformations can also be applied at the value level, but would be repetitive to apply multiple times.

 #### Remove trailing whitespace

 Whitespace at the beginning or end of value is almost never useful.
 At the same time, such superfluous whitespace often appears in several parts of the source data.
-Since it would be inefficient to remove trailing whitespace on a per-key basis, it is better to remove is for all keys at once.
+Since it would be inefficient to remove trailing whitespace on a per-key basis, it is better to remove it for all keys at once.

 The following example code removes training whitespace from all values in the current RATT Record: